High Expectations and Rigorous Instruction

 Utilizing

-I encourage and support teachers to develop relationships with students to improve instructional experiences.
+I frequently provide space and resources for teachers to develop relationships with students to improve instructional experiences and assist with personal challenges.

 Transforming

-I encourage and support teachers to develop relationships with students to improve instructional experiences and I model it in my own interactions with staff and students.
+I consistently provide space and resources for teachers to develop relationships with students to improve instructional experiences and assist with personal challenges, and I model relationship-building in my own interactions with staff and students.

 Collaboration